ibm-cloud-docs/cis/edge-functions-use-cases.md

 ```
 {:codeblock}

-### Generating Signed Requests
+### Generating signed requests
 {: #signed-requests-generate}

-Typically, the signed request would be delivered to the user in some out-of-band way, such as email, or actually generated by the user themselves if they also possess the symmetric key.
-We can, of course, also generate the signed requests in a edge function.
+Typically, signed requests are delivered to you in some out-of-band way, such as email, or actually generated by you yourself if you have the symmetric key.
+We can, of course, also generate the signed requests in an Edge function.

-For any request URL beginning with `/generate/`, we’ll replace `/generate/` with `/verify/`, sign the resulting path with its timestamp, and return the full, signed URL via the response body.
+For any request URL beginning with `/generate/`, we’ll replace `/generate/` with `/verify/`, sign the resulting path with its timestamp, and return the full, signed URL using the response body.

 ```sh
 addEventListener('fetch', event => {